sumitkumarsharma0712/The-protector/README.md

-# Sahayak - Digital Health & Psychological Support System
+# The Protector - Digital Health & Psychological Support System

 A comprehensive digital health platform that provides AI-powered symptom checking, medicine reminders, appointment booking, and psychological support for students and employees.